Book now online or call (03) 9783 9041.

 References:Carreiro J. E. (2009).
 Pediatric Manual Medicine: An Osteopathic Approach.
 Churchill LivingstoneElsevierDeformation Plagiocephaly, Royal Children’s Hospital.
 Retrieved from

 Growing pain in children and adolescents is muscular pain most commonly along the calf, at the front or behind the knee.
 They can involve both legs.
 It often presents in children between the ages of 3-5 years and 8-11 years.
-Both boys and girls are both affected.
+Both boys and girls may be affected.

 Symptoms may include: